 - When you book, refer to your owner's manual for the dimensions

 Portable ramps are provided on all of our trains and at all accessible stations.
-These ramps can be used for non wheelchair or scooter passengers who would otherwise find it difficult boarding or alighting in the normal manner.
+These ramps can be used for non wheelchair or scooter passengers who would otherwise find it difficult stepping on and off the train.

 Our Passenger Assistance Card is here to give you peace of mind while you travel.
 It has all our contact details on, so you can contact us while you're travelling if you need to.